Isaac Guerendo: Louisville

 In 2023, Guerendo became a graduate transfer to the University of Louisville, playing for the Louisville Cardinals for his final season of college eligibility.
 In his Louisville home debut in Week 2 of the 2023 season, Guerendo rushed for 63 yards and a touchdown on 11 carries, while also hauling in four receptions for 47 yards.
 In Week 10, he had a career performance rushing for 146 yards and three touchdowns in a win over Virginia Tech.
 In the 2023 Holiday Bowl, Guerendo rushed for a career high 161 yards and three touchdowns, on 23 carries, but the Cardinals lost to USC 42–28.

 Guerendo finished the 2023 season with 810 yards and 11 touchdowns on 132 carries, while also making 22 receptions for 234 yards.
 After the season, he declared for the 2024 NFL draft.

 Professional career

-Guerendo was drafted by the San Francisco 49ers in the fourth round (129th overall) of the 2024 NFL Draft.
-In May, he signed a fourth-year contract with the 49ers.
+Guerendo was drafted by the San Francisco 49ers in the fourth round (129th overall) of the 2024 NFL draft.
+In May, he signed his four-year rookie contract with the 49ers.
 After injuries to running backs Christian McCaffrey and Jordan Mason, Guerendo had some playing time, making his debut in the Week 2 23–17 road loss the Minnesota Vikings.
 He scored his first NFL touchdown on a four-yard rush during the Week 8 30–24 victory over the Dallas Cowboys, along with 102 scrimmage yards.